odpi/egeria/open-metadata-implementation/governance-servers/security-sync-services/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Admin Services API
+# Security Synchronization Services

-The admin services API provides the property structures and REST structures used to configure the open metadata implementation services.
+The security synchronization services are responsible for keeping a security enforcement engine supplied with the latest metadata settings.